 Choose Your Route Carefully

-Now, you may not much choice in your route if you’re doing an organised ride, sportive, race etc but if you’re not this is one thing people often overlook.
+You may not have much choice in your route if you’re doing an organised ride, but if you’re not this is one thing people often overlook.
 Choosing a fairly flat route will keep you at a constant speed and level of exertion will help to maintain your temperature.
 You probably want to avoid too many long downhills as not only will you not be working the increased speed and windchill will cool you even further.

-People often neglect their legs when planning cold weather riding as they think they will warm up quickly on the bike.
+People often neglect their legs when planning cold weather riding. hey think they will warm up quickly on the bike.
 Whilst this has a small element of truth, they still need protecting.
-A good pair of ‘Roubaix’ bib tights will usually provide enough protection, but don’t be too proud to stick a pair of mountain biking shorts over the top for a bit of extra protection if it helps.
+A good pair of ‘Roubaix’ bib tights will usually provide enough protection.
+However, don’t be too proud to stick a pair of mountain biking shorts over the top for a bit of extra protection if it helps.

 Hands & Feet

-Keeping your hands and feet warm can be extremely challenging in the worst of the weather but in general layering works well in both cases as does pre-warming your gloves and socks.
+Keeping your hands and feet warm can be extremely challenging in the worst of the weather.
+In general layering works well in both cases as does pre-warming your gloves and socks.
 For more detailed advice on keeping your hands and feet warm check out our specific articles.

-It’s a well known fact that you lose a lot of body heat through your head, but it’s relatively easy compensate for.
+It’s a fact that you lose a lot of body heat through your head, but it’s relatively easy compensate for.
 Assuming you wear a helmet then changing to a non-vented model in the winter will keep more heat in.
 For extra insulation a thin beanie style fleece hat under your helmet will also help.
-For your face / neck a snood (A tube of stretchy Lycra) will help to keep your neck warm, and can be pulled over your mouth / nose / ears if required.
+For your face / neck a buff will help to keep your neck warm.
+It can also be pulled over your mouth / nose / ears if required.
 But if it’s really cold you can also use a thin silk balaclava to cover everything in one go.